 The appellant may not present, include, or rely on facts that were not presented in the proceedings; provided, however, that the Appeals Panel may, in exceptional cases, and in its discretion, grant waivers of this requirement and consider additional facts.

 In the event that the appellant timely and properly appeals the adverse decision, the appropriate appellate body serves as an Appeals Panel and will notify the appellant of the date and location of the appeal hearing.

 The foregoing notification shall be provided at least 14 calendar days prior to the appeal hearing.

 Procedures for Appeal Hearings

 The appeal hearing must be scheduled as soon as possible after receipt of the appellant’s notification of appeal.

-The appeal will be heard and conducted at an NCCCO office, or another location designated by NCCCO, or by telephone or video conference, as necessary or appropriate.
+The appeal will be heard and conducted at an CCO office, or another location designated by CCO, or by telephone or video conference, as necessary or appropriate.
 The appellant may elect to attend the appeal hearing by telephone or video conference.